tikv/tikv/USAGE.md

 ### Installing TiKV

-You can use [install.sh](./install.sh) to install all binary executions in `bin` directory, or you can also follow [BUILD.md](./BUILD.md) to build all components separately.
+You can use [install.sh](./install.sh) to install all binary executions in `bin` directory, or you can also follow [BUILD.md](./BUILD.md) to build all components manually.

 ### Running in the standalone mode